What type of computer memory to use in a memory upgrade

-Another option would be to use a third-party software utility or online service that can provide details about the components in your computer.
-These utilities can scan your computer and give a detailed report of everything in your computer, including memory.
-For example, the Crucial System Scanner is a free utility to scan your computer and give you computer memory details including available memory slots.
+One option is to use a third-party software utility or online service that provides details about the components in your computer.
+These utilities can scan your computer and give a detailed report of all installed hardware, including memory.
+For example, the Crucial System Scanner is a free utility that scans your computer, and give you details about your installed memory any available memory slots.

 Visually examine the memory

-Below is a short list of what you should look for or determine when trying to determine the memory your computer has or needs.
+Below is a short list of what to look for or determine when trying to determine the memory your computer needs.

 What type of memory does the computer use?
-Some examples of the different memory types include DDR-SDRAM, DDR2-SDRAM, DIMM, DRAM, EDO, FPM, SDRAM, LIMM, RDRAM (RAMBUS), RIMM, SIMM, and SODIMM.
+Some examples of the different memory types include DDR-SDRAM, DDR2-SDRAM, DDR3-SDRAM, DDR4-SDRAM, DIMM, DRAM, EDO, FPM, SDRAM, LIMM, RDRAM (RAMBUS), RIMM, SIMM, and SODIMM.
 Today's computers usually use a variant of DIMM/SDRAM memory.